alonisser/introduction-rabbitmq/presentation.md

         Transaction.objects.create(user_id=event.user_id, transaction_type=TransactionTypesEnum.Deposit, amount=event.deposit_amount)
 ```

+---
+# Event driven: real world example
-* Notice that the notifications center app, the original consumer, does not have to know anything about the consumer.
+* Notice that the notifications center app, the original consumer, does not have to know anything about the new consumer.
 Both listen to the same event and do different things with it.

 * Notice that we can add more and more services that use the same event while keeping them completely decoupled.

+* We can use different programming languages, different platforms, etc.

 ---